8856 Projects Technician

 Skills: A working knowledge of the theory, application, and operation of mechanical and electrical systems is required.
 Familiarity with all aspects of building and utility construction is required.
 The ability to read and interpret blueprints, schematics, and wiring diagrams is required.
 Training skills and administrative ability are required.
 Computer literacy is required.
 Must be detail-oriented and have excellent communication and interpersonal skills.
 The ability to use test equipment for diagnosing and trouble-shooting equipment malfunctions and systems failures is preferred.

 Effort: The ability to lift and transport materials and equipment weighing up to fifty pounds on an occasional basis may be required.
 The job requires prolonged standing and frequent bending, stooping, and reaching on a daily basis and working in confined spaces.
 The nature of this position requires the incumbent to operate manual and electrically-powered tools and electrical test equipment, move throughout campus, including stairs in all University buildings, and to work at heights.
 Work is performed indoors and out-of-doors, occasionally in environments that are dusty, noisy, or which could have work hazards.
+Some positions in this job classification (job title) are designated as essential employees who must report to work as scheduled when University offices are closed due to severe weather; the supervisor will communicate whether the particular position is considered essential and under what situations.

 License: Documented journeyman status in an electrical, mechanical, or plumbing trade is required.
 A valid Missouri driver’s license is required.